Is Asbestos in My Ceiling? Identification, Risks & Safe Removal Guide

 The most common types of asbestos ceilings in the UK are:

-- Textured coatings (also known as Artex and popcorn ceiling): These were decorative finishes applied to ceilings and walls, and were often used to cover up uneven surfaces or cracks.
+- Textured coatings (also known as Asbestos Artex ceiling and popcorn ceiling): These were decorative finishes applied to ceilings and walls, and were often used to cover up uneven surfaces or cracks.
 Textured coatings were commonly used in homes and businesses built between the 1950s and the early 1980s.

 - Asbestos insulation board (AIB): This is a type of board made from asbestos fibres and cement.
 AIB was often used as ceiling insulation in homes and businesses built between the 1930s and the early 1990s.